 Particular attention must be paid to correct ignition timing.
 In many cases poor performance, high fuel consumption and even damage to the engine can be the result of incorrect ignition setting.
 The ignition must not be advanced arbitrarily under any circumstances.

 Before setting the ignition timing, the breaker contact point gap must be checked.
-The ignition timing must be set when the engine is cold.
+The ignition timing must be set to 7.5° before TDC when the engine is cold.

 Clean Contact Points